A Room-Temperature Extreme High Vacuum System for Trapped-Ion Quantum Information Processing: Appendix II: Barrier energy

 \section{Appendix II: Barrier energy}

-We follow a similar structure to \cite{Aikyo2020} when calculating the berrier energy.
+We follow a similar structure to Ref. \cite{Aikyo2020} when calculating the berrier energy.
 First, we find the equilibrium positions that minimize the total energy $U$ of the linear chain,

 where $r_i =(x_i,y_i,z_i)$ are the positions of ion $i$, $\omega_{x,y,z}$ are the radial ($x,y$) and axial ($z$) trap frequencies, $Q$ and $m$ are the charge and mass of the ions respectively.
 Second, we constrain neighboring ions $i$ and ion $i+1$ to have the same axial positions, i.e. $z_i = z_{i+1}$ (see Fig. \hyperref[fig:heatmap]{\ref*{fig:heatmap}d}), and then optimize the spatial positions to minimize the energy $U'(z_i = z_{i+1})$.
 We treat this as the energy requirement to swap neighboring ions $i$ and $i+1$.
 We repeat this optimization for a swap of any two neighboring ions $i,i+1$ in the chain.
-Figure \ref{fig:Barrier_energy} show how the barrier energy changes for different ions flipping in the chain.
+Figure \ref{fig:Barrier_energy} shows how the barrier energy changes for different ions flipping in the chain.
 We take the maximum $\max_{i}(U'(z_i = z_{i+1}) - U)$ as the barrier energy $E_b$ for a reordering event to occur.
 The maximum barrier energy occurs at the outer most ions so $E_b=U'\left(z_1=z_2\right)-U$.
-For a 20 ion chain and trap frequencies $\omega_{x,y,z}/2\pi = (1.06,1.04,0.116) \ \mathrm{MHz}$ we find $E_b\approx0.35\mathrm{meV}$.
-Given that we are choosing a barrier energy that is large enough to swap any pair of ions, we are over-estimating the collision frequency and hence the pressure from the observed reordering frequency.
+For a 20 ion chain and trap frequencies $\omega_{x,y,z}/2\pi = (1.06,1.04,0.116)\ \mathrm{MHz}$ we find $E_b\approx0.35\ \mathrm{meV}$.
+Given that we are choosing a barrier energy that is large enough to swap any pair of ions, we are under-estimating the percentage of observed reordering events and thus over-estimating the collision frequency and hence the pressure.